Find me at...

 /Johan

-13. Nathan Youngman Says:
+13. Nathan Youngman Avatar

 Nicole, thanks for presenting a different way to dice things that should prove far more manageable down the road.
 I certainly need to learn more about this “grids” stuff that everyone’s talking about.